TechnicPack/TechnicSolder/README.md

 -------------

 * PHP 5.6 up to 7.0 (PHP 7.1 and 7.2 **are not** supported)
-* PHP MCrypt Extension
+* PHP MCrypt extension
-* PHP Curl Extension
+* PHP curl extension
-* PHP GD Extension
+* PHP GD extension
-* A sqllite, mysql, pgsql, or sqlsrv database
+* A SQLite, MySQL, PostgreSQL, or MSSQL database
-* Composer - PHP Dependency Manager - http://getcomposer.org
+* Composer - PHP Dependency Manager - <https://getcomposer.org/>

 Installation/Updating Solder
 -------------

-Refer to our documentation here: http://docs.solder.io/
+Refer to our documentation here: <https://docs.solder.io/>

 If there is any missing/incorrect info, please post an issue on our [issue tracker](https://github.com/TechnicPack/TechnicSolder/issues)